AWStats was useful for integrating access logs from multiple servers

 yum install --enablerepo=epel awstats

-Now let's actually use the tool.
+Now let's actually use the tool

-Log integration
+Log Consolidation

 The working directory is set to [/var/tmp], but please change it as appropriate.